bitPogo/kmock/docs/src/howto/proxy.md

 }
 ```

-In case you deal with overloaded methods or methods with generics you need to give additionally those methods a hint, which is composed of the argument types of the Template.
+In case you deal with overloaded methods or methods with generics you need to provide those methods a hint, which is composed of the argument types of the Template.
 Consider following source:
 ```kotlin
 interface SampleGenericRemoteRepositoryMock {